About the Course

-It was not always this way.
-Logic used to be a key component liberal education: it was part of the classic “trivium”.
+Logic used to be a key component in liberal education: it was part of the classic “trivium.”
 Being able to masterfully wield logic in debate enabled Peter Abelard to advance medieval philosophy past the Neoplatonic rut it was mired in, and made him the closest thing in his day to a rock star.
 The School of Salamanca used scholastic logic to give birth to economic theory.
 Even after scholasticism was unfairly discredited, logic was still widely studied by schoolboys throughout the west.
 The Austrian School used logic to rigorize and advance economic science.
 However, the rise of positivism rang the death knell for the widespread study of logic.

-It is time that changed, and the Mises Academy is doing it’s part to make that happen.
+It is time to reinstate logic as a tool, and the Mises Academy is doing it’s part to make that happen.

-This course will present some of the essentials of logic—the science of correct reasoning.
+This course presents the essentials of logic—the science of correct reasoning.
 Deductive reasoning transmits truth from premises to conclusion.
 If one starts with true premises, and reasons correctly, the conclusion will be true also.
-We will identify common fallacies and give examples of these from discussions in politics and economics.
-The course will emphasize ordinary language reasoning rather than mathematical logic.
-Although we will stress practical applications, some of the philosophical issues that logic raises will also be covered.
-Whatever your field of study, you will find a grasp of logic of great help in your work.
+Common fallacies are identified and examples from discussions in politics and economics are given.
+The course emphasizes ordinary language reasoning rather than mathematical logic.
+Although practical application is stressed, some of the philosophical issues that logic raises are also covered.
+Whatever your career path or field of study, you will find the use of logic to be invaluable.

 The primary text of this course is Principles of Logic by George Hayward Joyce.
 All other readings for this course are free, available online, and provided to students in a fully-hyperlinked syllabus.